LostArtefacts/TRX/docs/GAME_FLOW.md

 **\*** Required property.

 ## User Configuration
-TRX ships with a configuration tool to allow users to adjust game settings to their taste.
-This tool writes to `cfg\TR1X.json5` and `cfg\TR2X.json5`.
+TRX allows the players to configure the game to their taste.
+The ingame setting dialogs write to `cfg\TR1X.json5` and `cfg\TR2X.json5`.
 As a level builder, you may however wish to enforce some settings to match how your level is designed.

 As an example, let's say you do not wish to add save crystals to your level, and as a result you wish to prevent the player from enabling that option in the